Soundux/Soundux/README.md

 - [ ] Make UI responsible
 - [ ] Automatically update files in folders (on startup?)
 - [ ] Save positions when tabs moved
+- [ ] Localization
 - [ ] Change back recording streams when the program is closed (to fix a bug when the program is closed while playing a sound)
+- [x] Check if dependencies are installed otherwise show a warning
 - [x] Repeat button
 - [x] Add support for other audio formats
 - [x] Add folders and automatically create a tab for it